zendesk/zendesk_app_migrator/README.md

 `yarn test`

-Tests are run using the `mocha` test runner.
+Tests are run using the `mocha` test runner.  `chai` is the assertion library.

 ### Deployment